-Secondly, fixing the directed graphs as trees is a first intention to approach the topology structure of the graphs, fixing them as trees (when $u$ or $v$ are zero) will allow us to fix characterisations to finite sets (such as Corollary~\ref{cor:TreeHG} or Theorem~\ref{teo:hostGraph}).
+Secondly, fixing the directed graphs as trees (when $u$ or $v$ are zero) is a first intention to approach the topology structure of the graphs, as they allow us characterisations of finite sets (such as Corollary~\ref{cor:TreeHG} or Theorem~\ref{teo:hostGraph}).
 Nevertheless, we believe that not only whether or not there is a loop is important, but also the size of the loop.
-The relation between these sizes and the power of the devices will have interesting results, for instance theorems ~\ref{teo:InstGraph},~\ref{teo:SLIN**2},~\ref{teo:SLIN2*2} and~\ref{teo:NRE}, and Lemma~\ref{lem:2*2}.
+The relation between these sizes and the power of the devices will have interesting results, for instance, Theorems ~\ref{teo:InstGraph},~\ref{teo:SLIN**2},~\ref{teo:SLIN2*2}, and~\ref{teo:NRE}, and Lemma~\ref{lem:2*2}.
 Note that $u=1$ is the same as $u=0$ as there are no self-arcs in the host graph.

-In addition, the weight of the arcs is our unique way to increase the amount of viruses, fixing this weight to one where the power falls substantially, but if it is $2$ we can get novel universality results (see Theorem~\ref{teo:NRE}).
+Thirdly, the weight of the arcs is the unique way to increase the amount of viruses, fixing this weight to one makes the power falls substantially (only finite sets as seen in Theorem~\ref{teo:NFINhost}), but if it is $2$ we can get novel universality results (see Theorem~\ref{teo:NRE}).